 Do not wait too long to speak with a lawyer.
 Your time to file a dental malpractice lawsuit is set by the Florida Statute of Limitations.
 If you do not sue your dentist before time runs out, you lose the right to pursue a legal claim for damages.

-Contact the Medical Malpractice Law Firm Of Roman Austin Personal Injury Lawyers To Get The Help You Deserve
+Contact the Tampa Medical Malpractice Law Firm of Roman Austin Personal Injury Lawyers for Help Today